xwmx/nb/README.md

 ### 📂 Folders

 Items can be organized in folders.
-Call `nb add` with a folder's relative path to add a note in that folder:
+To add a note to a folder, call `nb add` with the folders relative path within the notebook:

 ```bash
 # add a new note in the folder named "example"